3M computer

 The original NeXT Computer was introduced in 1988 as a 3M machine by Steve Jobs, who first heard this term at Brown University.
 The NeXT MegaPixel Display has just over 930000 pixels with 2 bits per pixel.
 However, floating-point performance, powered with the Motorola 68882 FPU is only about .25 megaflops.

-Modern desktop computers exceed the 3M memory and speed requirements by many thousands of times, however 1080p screen pixels are only 2 times larger and 4K 8 times larger, but they are full color so each pixel uses at least 24 times as many bits.
+Modern desktop computers exceed the 3M memory and speed requirements by many thousands of times, however the number of pixels is only about 2—8 times larger, but they are full color so each pixel uses at least 24 times as many bits.